Are you any good at keeping them? What do you do when you go off track? Oh, I struggle with this one!

 When my practice slips, I don't function so well.
 My wellbeing suffers and this impacts my energy, focus and relationships.
 I don't know which ones have the greatest impact or why.
 All I know is that it works.
-I met a colleague for coffee recently in my gym gear, after a spin class.
+I met a colleague for coffee today in my gym gear, after a spin class.
 We had a chat about the benefits of exercise in warding off depression.
 There is plenty of evidence to prove that it works.
 Of European descent, he feels the black dog descending in Autumn as the seasons change in the southern hemisphere.
 During our conversation committed to getting back to some exercise.

 I’ve had my own challenges with the black dog over my life.
 I’m a slow learner and I’ve discovered some strategies and practices that actually work for me.
 I’m the first to admit that we are all different.
 I like to think I can do it once and it will sustain me.
 Ha ha!
 Like showering, it’s a daily practice.
 These days, I no longer fight it.

 I like to keep things simple.
 I know there are heaps of things I 'should' be doing.
 Pfft!
 Here's what I'm committed to, this list of seven:

 Sleep Hygiene - Menopause has landed and made herself at home in my body for the time being.
 Sleeplessness is a side effect I am not enjoying.
 Last month it was common for me to be wide awake at 4am cleaning out the pantry or preparing a meal ready to turn on the thermomix at a respectable hour.
 Ha ha!
 I now have a lovely sleep hygiene regime that is serving me well.
 I am exercising my will and staying in bed using meditation and body relaxing strategies when my mind is overactive.
 I don’t like it and I am persevering with it.
 Grrrrrrr ……